oceanprotocol/docs/content/tutorials/token-bridge.md

 ![MetaMask showing an account that has 500.000 OCEAN in the Ethereum Mainnet](./images/tb01.png)

-To use the token bridge between the Ethereum Mainnet and the Ocean Production Network (a.k.a.
-Pacific), then go to [https://token-bridge.pacific.oceanprotocol.com](https://token-bridge.pacific.oceanprotocol.com).
+To use the token bridge between the Ethereum Mainnet and the Pacific Network, then go to [https://token-bridge.pacific.oceanprotocol.com](https://token-bridge.pacific.oceanprotocol.com).
 You should see something like this:

 TODO: or maybe the URL will be bridge.oceanprotocol.com ?
 Update accordingly.

 ![The token bridge user interface](./images/tb02.png)

-The above screenshot shows that the account with address `0x8…` has 500.00 OCEAN in the Ethereum Mainnet and 0.00 OCEAN in Pacific.
+The above screenshot shows that the account with address `0x8…` has 500.00 OCEAN in the Ethereum Mainnet and 0.00 OCEAN in the Pacific Network.

 - Enter the amount of OCEAN you want to transfer (e.g. 1 OCEAN in the screenshot)
 - Click **Transfer**